This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Companies that are truly committed to staying and being a cruelty-free brand ensure this is part of the stipulations before signing their company over.

-This was especially the case for cruelty-free skincare brand, Drunk Elephant.
+This was especially the case for the cruelty-free skincare brand Drunk Elephant.

 Leaping Bunny certifies cruelty-free brands owned by a parent company that does test on animals but explains, “Leaping Bunny certified companies that were purchased by non-certified parent companies must promise to operate as stand-alone subsidiaries with their own supply chains and must continue to meet the requirements of the Leaping Bunny Standard in order to remain on our list.“